Adamm00/IPSet_ASUS/README.md

 Domain rules are stored as logical policy and materialised in dedicated dynamic IP sets.
 Skynet resolves them every six hours, while dnsmasq adds newly observed answers between refreshes.
 A successful refresh replaces the complete answer set so addresses no longer returned by DNS are removed.
 Validated answers may be retained for up to 24 hours during a resolver failure; after that they expire instead of remaining trusted indefinitely.
 New domain rules still require a successful initial resolution, and removals use the stored rule rather than resolving the domain again.

-Domain health is reported as `current`, `cached`, `empty`, `expired`, or `failed`. `cached` retains a recent validated answer after a resolver failure, `empty` means completed lookups returned no usable IPv4 address, and `expired` means the last valid answer exceeded the 24-hour safety window.
-Resolver errors do not erase a recent valid answer.
+Domain health is reported as `current`, `cached`, `empty`, `expired`, or `failed`.
+One completed empty lookup retains a recent validated answer; two consecutive empty lookups remove it.
+Resolver failures retain validated answers within the 24-hour safety window, then report `expired`.
+Removing a domain does not remove addresses still owned by another rule.

+Startup restores validated domain caches without a DNS lookup.
+Once time is synchronized, known answers retain only the remainder of their 24-hour lifetime, including across restarts.
+Cached refreshes cannot extend that deadline; shared addresses remain active while any owner has a valid answer.
+New answers learned by dnsmasq receive the dynamic set's normal timeout.
+Cached answers recovered from older installations have no recorded lookup time until a successful refresh.
+Cache-only operations preserve existing lookup timestamps, and identical cache contents are not rewritten.
+Failed publication restores the previous domain sets, registry and health data.

 - `firewall rules status` - Display registered rule totals and the current health of every dynamic domain rule.
 - `firewall rules refresh` - Refresh registered domain rules and ASN ranges.
 Scheduled refreshes update domains every six hours and ASNs once daily.